PoojyasreeK/wireless-charger-field-analysist/README.md

-# wireless-charger-field-analysis
+# WIRELESS-CHARGER-FIELD-ANALYSIS

+## HARDWARE
-#this part of project plots plots B vs distance data at the the primary coil of the wireless charger that my team and I built using IC 555 chip for AC voltage generation
+wireless charger that my team and I built using IC 555 chip for AC voltage generation from DC

+## PURPOSE
-#verifies the dipole behaviour of magnetic field at close distances
+verifies the dipole behaviour of magnetic field at close distances at primary coil of the wireless charger

-#this indicates the proper operation of all the chosen components in circuit.
-#aquired data points Dist vs B
+## DATA (Dist vs B)
 (1,72)
 (7,68)
 (13,62)